 It’s a simple toss in oil, and a sprinkling of salt and pepper and the grill does the rest.
 They’re a bit smoky and sweet with crispy-crunchy caramelized edges and a tender juicy inside.
 My kids love when I add a squeeze of lemon and a sprinkling of parmesan to add a citrusy, salty, yummy finish.

-Cooking asparagus on the grill is super low maintenance and still ends up one of the best-tasting vegetables.
-They’re a great option for a casual family dinner but also work for fancier occasions, maybe level up with grilled bacon wrapped asparagus or top with a balsamic glaze.
+Cooking asparagus on the grill is super low maintenance and still ends up being one of the best-tasting vegetables.
+They’re a great option for a casual family dinner but also work for fancier occasions, maybe level up with grilled bacon-wrapped asparagus or top with a balsamic glaze.
 It’s a versatile summer side dish that can be used to complete any meal!